hyperf/hyperf/src/jet/README.md

         ?DataFormatterInterface $dataFormatter = null,
         ?PathGeneratorInterface $pathGenerator = null
     ) {
-        // Specific the transporter here, you could also retrieve the transporter from ProtocolManager.
+        // Specific the transporter here, you could also retrieve the transporter from ProtocolManager or passing by constructor.
         $transporter = new StreamSocketTransporter('127.0.0.1', 9503);
-        // Specific the packer here, you could also retrieve the packer from ProtocolManager.
+        // Specific the packer here, you could also retrieve the packer from ProtocolManager or passing by constructor.
         $packer = new JsonEofPacker();
         parent::__construct($service, $transporter, $packer, $dataFormatter, $pathGenerator);
     }